 The catchment area (also known as flow accumulation), can be used to set a threshold for channel initiation.
 This can be done using the Channel network algorithm.
-Here is how you have to set it up (note the Initiation threshold Greater than 10.000.000).
+Here is how you have to set it up.

 Use the original catchment area layer, not the logarithm one.
 That one was just for rendering purposes.